 Autoimmune hepatitis (AIH) is a relatively rare disease.
 When I tell people I have AIH, there’s usually that fleeting look of panic, then a forced smile, “Is that hepatitis A, B or C?”
 It’s none of the above people.
 I am not contagious.
 Calm down.
 You’re safe.

-So my first reason is to help raise awareness about this disease.
+So my first reason is to help raise awareness about ‘invisible illnesses’ like mine.
 It’s time for me to do my part and spread the word, let people know about the others like me – our challenges, our needs, our feelings.
 Let them know that they don’t have to be afraid of us and that our normal is often far different from their normal.

-Life with AIH is a roller coaster of soaring highs when I wonder “am I really sick!” and depressing lows – days when just sitting up in bed is the highlight of the day.
+Life with autoimmune disorders is a roller coaster of soaring highs when I wonder “am I really sick?” and depressing lows – days when just sitting up in bed is the highlight of the day.
 Sometimes we just can’t keep up and life moves on without us.
 Then feelings of isolation can creep in.

 So my second reason for this blog is to join the online community of those experiencing chronic illnesses and those who care for them.
 I want to contribute and share in the hope that my experiences can benefit others.